carpentries/instructor-training/_extras/checkout.md

 Please follow the guidelines in the appropriate CONTRIBUTING.md file when making lesson contributions.

-If contributing to Glosario, trainees can make a change in the form of introducing a relevant new term to the glossary or adding a definition to an existing term in another language.
+If contributing to Glosario,
+trainees must introduce a relevant new term to the glossary or add a definition to an existing term in another language.

 Please note that: